skyphii/WispSky/README.md

 I enjoy making plugins for Minecraft servers, and making small game concepts in the Unity game engine.

-You can contact me on Discord by adding skyphi#0001
+You can contact me on Discord by adding @skyphi

 <!---
 skyphii/skyphii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.